Willco9960/Kicad-Projects/Week1_Kicad/README.md

 - `Recreated.HTML` – Bill of Materials with component details
 - `FianlProjectRecreated.step` – 3D model/render of the project
 - `Final_Recreated.pdf` – Full schematic of the logic circuit
-- `presantion of final project DLD (1).pdf` - Presentation of Project
+- `presentation of final project DLD (1).pdf` - Presentation of Project

 ## Project Description